Venice Beach Drum Circle does not skip a beat

 Children also participate in the fun, as well as some of those who twirl hula hoops around more than just their waists, amazing the crowd with their dexterous handling of two at a time.

-As the sun begins it’s slow decent into the gulf, creating a sky full of amazing color, Mic McManus, Venice’s Shaman, has been known to salute the setting sun with the distinctive sound he creates, by blowing on a conch shell.
+As the sun begins it’s slow decent into the Gulf of Mexico, creating a sky full of amazing color, Mic McManus, Venice’s Shaman, has been known to salute the setting sun with the distinctive sound he creates, by blowing on a conch shell.

 The rhythm of the drums continues, as the hoops are twirled, colors flashing and blurring.
 Those in the circle continue to dance and celebrate Mother Nature, friendship and simple good times.